 The Trump administration and Republican-controlled Congress are considering a major overhaul of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act that would dramatically change or roll back many financial regulations.

-On April 19, House Financial Services Committee Chairman Jeb Hensarling (R-Texas) introduced the latest iteration of the Financial CHOICE Act of 2017, dubbed “CHOICE Act 2.0” after an earlier version of the legislation failed in the previous Congress.
+On April 19, House Financial Services Committee Chairman Jeb Hensarling (R-Texas) introduced the latest iteration of the Financial CHOICE Act of 2017, dubbed “CHOICE Act 2.0” after an earlier version failed in the previous Congress.

 Since its adoption in 2010, the Dodd-Frank Act has led to the creation 400 separate regulations.
 Many studies claim Dodd-Frank and its related regulatory actions have resulted in increased costs for financial institutions of all sizes.